OSGeo/gdal/doc/source/development/rfc/rfc6_sqlgeom.rst

 In most cases the backward compatibility of the OGR library will be retained.
 However the special fields will potentially conflict with regard fields with the given names.
-When accessing the field values the special fields will take pecedence over the other fields with the same names.
+When accessing the field values the special fields will take precedence over the other fields with the same names.

 When using OGRFeature::GetFieldAsString the returned value will be